butfirstchai.com

 Easy - you don't have to stand a long time to deep fry in batches and take in all the grease.
 You can bake a large batch in one go!

-Tasty - It definitely is tasty or as tasty as your filling because baking or frying is just a way to cook the wrap.
-So a good wrap and a good filling will anyways give you great-tasting samosas.
+Tasty - It definitely is tasty, or as tasty as your filling, because baking or frying is just a way to cook the wrap.
+So a good wrap and a good filling will, anyway, give you great-tasting samosas.
 I found that if we don't brush the samosas generously with oil, then the wraps get crumbly.
-So, make sure you brush both the sides of the samosas generously with oil.
+So, make sure you brush both sides of the samosas generously with oil.
 But I will not say that baked tastes better than the fried version- No. The Fried version always wins.

 nine baked samosas served in a fluted bowl with a mug of chai and ketchup